waffle-iron/unleash/README.md

 # #Unleash your path

-This is a work in progress.
-Things are subject to change.
+A project dedicated to help X-Teamers grow and see a progress they make along the way.

 [![Build Status](https://travis-ci.org/x-team/unleash.svg?branch=master)](https://travis-ci.org/x-team/unleash)
 [![devDependency Status](https://david-dm.org/x-team/unleash/dev-status.svg)](https://david-dm.org/x-team/unleash#info=devDependencies)

-## TODO

-1. Add more unit and e2e tests
-2. Introduce admin rights and enable admin to edit every users’ path
-3. Don’t show higher card levels if level 1 hasn’t been started yet
-4. Add nice URLs for cards
-5. Analyse all code against [Angular.js guidelines](#coding-standards) more closely

 ## Setup

-Make sure that you have newest `Compass` in your system.
+Make sure that you have the newest version of `Compass` in your system.

 ```
 sudo gem update